adhiluphanna/deliciousrecipeh/content/post/257-how-to-prepare-award-winning-chili-crabs.md

 - " Potato Starch"
 recipeinstructions:
 - "Cleaning crabs and put aside..."
-- "Heat up the wok with 3tbsp vegetables oil and Stir-fried garlic &amp; chili then add in lemongrass, tomato sauce &amp; thai sauce... also add in some water to control the thickness of the sauce."
+- "Heat up the wok with 3tbsp vegetables oil and Stir-fried garlic & chili then add in lemongrass, tomato sauce & thai sauce... also add in some water to control the thickness of the sauce."
-- "Add in all the crabs and covered for 3 minutes then salt &amp; sugar add in for taste.
+- "Add in all the crabs and covered for 3 minutes then salt & sugar add in for taste.
 Lastly add in the eggs stir well then potato starch to adjust the thickness of the chili sauce.. ready to be served with bread"
 categories:
 - Recipe
 tags: